cms-ttH/ttH-13TeVMultiLeptons/README.md

 	curl https://raw.githubusercontent.com/cms-ttH/ttH-13TeVMultiLeptons/EFT_code/setup.sh|sh -

-You will then need to manually do the following:

-    mkdir /tmp/$USER
-    cmsrel /tmp/$USER/CMSSW_9_4_9
-    cd CMSSW_9_4_9/src
-    cmsenv
-    git cms-merge-topic lathomas:L1Prefiring_9_4_9
-    cd -
-    cp -r /tmp/$USER/CMSSW_9_4_9/src/* .
-    cmsenv
-    scram b -j8

 NOTE: Due to concurrent `scram` usage, these may fail with errors.
 In this case, run `scram b -j8` again.
-NOTE: If setup.sh is ever updated to CMSSW_9_4_13 or higher, the L1Prefiring-specific instructions above can be omitted.

 Then try running over some miniAOD:

 	voms-proxy-init -voms cms